marek-guran/Raspberry-Pi-Monitoring/README.md

 NOTE: The python script is meant to be run on device that has in it running Pi Hole, you will need to modify the localhost to IP on your local network with pi hole if you are not gonna run it on that particular device.

 Warning: Model of your Raspberry Pi device in python program willl work only if you are using Raspbian OS or other Raspberry Pi OS distribution.
 Otherwise python program will be crashing, you can remove this line and put there manually your model or just anything you want.

+# If you are gonna use management.py
+1. As previus edit the python program and put there your firebase url and database secret
+2. Run in terminal command: ```sudo crontab -e```
+3. Add this line at the end of file: ```@reboot sleep 30 && sudo python3 /home/pi/python/management.py >> /home/pi/python/management.log 2>&1``` (This will make it run as sudo user on each boot and start after 30 seconds to ensure that everything is booted up correctly, the >> means that it will save logs into folder with script just in case it wont work.
+So if it wont update for you firebase database or execute correctly commands, you will be able to see by nano or any other text editor what went wrong)
+4. Reboot Raspberry Pi by ```sudo reboot```
+5. Check if it works (it should create management node in your firebase database if you dont have it).
+If it did not work check errors by nano management.log

+##### Reminder: Android app with these changes is not yet complete.

 # Current state images
 For now the color scheme and design choice is... well not the best choice but works for now 😅 App has dark and light color scheme.
 For now it is based only by device settings.